Why Are We Confused About Words?

 We can certainly all agree on that.
 But of course they don’t mean it the way I mean it.
 They say, sometimes very poetically, that we simply don’t understand it yet because it is such a fundamental part of the material universe.
 But I am saying that we know for certain that we cannot explain it because it resides in the realm of nonphysical/immaterial minds.

 Regardless of how clear and overwhelming the evidence for this is, they insist on denying the presence of the immaterial.
 They have done some amazing science, but when it comes to the mind that is using our brains they refuse to acknowledge the facts.
 They are like the Black Knight in the movie Monty Python and the Holy Grail.
 King Arthur cuts the Black Knight’s left arm off and he responds, “’Tis but a scratch.”
 Then, when he loses his left arm he says, “Just a flesh wound.”
 And after the king cuts both his legs off the Black Knight says, “Come back here and take what’s coming to you.
-I’ll bite your legs off!”[lii]
+I’ll bite your legs off!”[lxvi]
 Of course, all of that is for the sake of laughs.
-A more realistic comparison might be found in the book of Exodus, when the Pharaoh of Egypt refuses to acknowledge that the God of the Israelites is more powerful that he is.
+A more realistic comparison might be found in the book of Exodus, when the Pharaoh of Egypt refuses to the Israelites to hold a three-day worship festival outside of Egypt.